haddasbronfman/cloudland-otel-workshop/README.md

     ```

 3. Run the app again: `node --require ./src/tracer.js src/app.js`
-4. Go to jaeger and verify you see your traces.
+4. Go to jaeger and verify that you see your traces.